-Module code: INFS612 Semester 1 NQF level 8 Module name: Information Systems Development Module outcomes Upon the completion of this module, the student should be able to: Select among alternatives, an appropriate methodology for building Perform requirements analysis for a project implementation and pro Criticise a given set of documentation for a software product.
-Select suitable verification and validation techniques to test software Modify code to conform to a new set of specifications. duce a requirements and Ilysis document.
-Method of delivery: Full-time.
-Assessments: Assignment, quiz, individual or group projects, presentation n, tests, and formal exar nination.
+Module name: Information Systems Development

+- Select among alternatives, an appropriate methodology for building a system. - · Perform requirements analysis for a project implementation and produce a requirements analysis document. - Criticise a given set of documentation for a software product. - Select suitable verification and validation techniques to test software and record findings. - Modify code to conform to a new set of specifications.

+Assessments: Assignment, quiz, individual or group projects, presentation, tests, and formal examination.